jonatanpedersen/device-orientation/README.md

 Device Orientation
 ==================

 Just a fun little demonstration of realtime communication with ASP.Net SingalR and the javascript device orientation api.
-It is available here http://deviceorientation.bocami.com

 ## Usage